My Account | Contact Us | info@scratchsleeves.co.uk | +44 1962 890210

 • Place a bowl of water above the radiators – but with intuitive toddlers this may not be such a good idea!

 • Use a room humidifier in your baby’s bedroom.
-Bionaire have a very cute elephant shaped one that’s rather tempting.
+There’s a huge range of options – some with integrated nightlight.
 Please do make sure that both it and its cable are well out of reach to avoid accidents.

 A word of caution: house dust mites thrive in moist atmospheres – if you think your baby’s eczema is aggravated by them it’s probably best not to actively increase the humidity.
 We are currently using the washing drying approach around the house but keeping it out of the bedrooms as we do have house dust allergies in the family.